 Know that Black Clothing Tends to Stink More

 There are some garments (usually black in colour) that really absorb stinks and are hard to remove, even using the above methods.
 Adding a few millilitres of essential oils to every wash just gives them a fresh smell that won’t hurt the fabric but will potentially ‘mask’ the clothing that has no chance at redemption!
 Just choose one that you love the smell of.

 Prevention is Better Than Cure

 Using 1/2 cup of white vinegar in every single wash will help to prevent body odour from ’embedding’ itself into clothing.
 It is also a fantastic fabric softener so you can kill two birds with one stone!
-Hanging your washing out in the sunshine is also a great way to prevent the stink from setting.
+Hanging your washing out in the sunshine is also a great way to prevent and remove body odour.

 NOTE: White vinegar can also be used for whitening dirty socks.
 Add your socks to a bucket, and warm a litre of vinegar in the microwave or on the stove.
 Pour it hot over the socks, and let it sit for 24 hours.
 Then wash as normal.
 They will be white and bright!